itsazzaosman/Digital-Umuganda-Kinyarwanda-ASR-3rd-Place-Solution/README.md

 # Kinyarwanda ASR: 3rd Place Solution 🏆

-This repository contains the code and methodology for the 3rd place winning solution in the **Zindi Digital Umuganda Kinyarwanda ASR Challenge**.
+This repository contains the code and methodology for the 3rd place winning solution in the **Digital Umuganda Kinyarwanda ASR Challenge**.
 The primary goal was to develop a high-accuracy Automatic Speech Recognition (ASR) model for the Kinyarwanda language.

 ---